Cosmologies with a magnetic field, dust, and Lambda: Introduction

 \section{Introduction}

 It has been known for a long time that there are large-scale magnetic fields present in the universe.
-The current observations provide both upper \cite{Durrer+Neronov,Paoletti+Chluba+Finelli+Rubino-Martin_2022} and lower \cite{Durrer+Neronov,Vovk+Korochkin+Neronov+Semikoz,lower_bound_on_intergalactic_magnetic_fields} bounds on their strength with the most recent Planck data \cite{Planck2015_constraints_on_primordisal_magnetic_fields} suggesting an upper bound of $10^{-9}$ G for intergalactic magnetic fields of possibly cosmological origin.
+The current observations provide both upper \cite{Durrer+Neronov,Paoletti+Chluba+Finelli+Rubino-Martin_2022} and lower \cite{Durrer+Neronov,Vovk+Korochkin+Neronov+Semikoz,lower_bound_on_intergalactic_magnetic_fields} bounds on their strength with the most recent Planck data \cite{Planck2015_constraints_on_primordisal_magnetic_fields} suggesting an upper bound of $10^{-9}$ G for intergalactic magnetic fields of possibly cosmological origin (see \cite{Grasso+Rubinstein} for a review discussing the interactions between magnetic fields and matter in the early universe).
 It is even possible to constrain the early universe scenarios using the current observations of large-scale magnetic fields \cite{Papanikolaou+Gourgouliatos}.
 Therefore, it is of interest to consider the evolution of primordial magnetic fields in mutual interaction with both matter and spacetime itself---to solve self-consistently both Einstein and Maxwell equations.

 We focus here on generally time-dependent, spatially homogeneous spacetimes with a positive cosmological constant to be consistent with the present interpretations of the cosmological observations.
 Restricting to Kantowski-Sachs and Bianchi models, there are many solutions in this class where the gravitational field is due to a pressureless dust \cite{Kantowski+Sachs,Ellis,Gron+Eriksen,Gair} or perfect fluid \cite{Kantowski,Kompaneyets+Chernov,Collins,Weber}.
 It can also be generated by an electromagnetic field alone \cite{Stewart+Ellis}.
 Some of these solutions also involve the cosmological constant.
 Some of them are static and some evolve in time, representing thus a cosmological model.
 For an overview of these works, we refer the reader to \cite{Griffiths+Podolsky,Stephani_Kramer_MacCallum_Hoenselaers_Herlt_2003}.
 A combination of two or more independent fluids interacting through their gravitational field has also been studied \cite{Coley_Tupper_1986,Faraoni_2021}.
 Other papers presented solutions involving both a magnetic field and dust or fluid \cite{Thorne,Vajk+Eltgroth,Doroshkevich,Shikin,Alekseev,Tomimura+Waga}.